 The SAO Summer intern program is a research experience for undergraduates where students work on an astrophysics research project under the supervision of an SAO or Harvard scientist.
 Undergraduates interested in astronomy, astrophysics, physics, or related physical sciences are encouraged to apply.
 The 10-week program takes place at the Harvard-Smithsonian Center for Astrophysics although the program may move to a fully virtual program depending on public health situation.
 Stipend of $600/week.

 Summer Undergraduate Research Program – Gerstner Sloan Kettering

 The Graduate School of Biomedical Sciences at Memorial Sloan Kettering sponsors a 10-week summer research program for undergraduate students who are interested in the biomedical sciences.
 This is a competitive program that accepts 20 students.
 Applicants must have research experience. $6,000 stipend and housing provided.

 This 10-week summer REU program targets students with an interest in solar and space physics.
-Students work under the direction of scientists from one of a number of participating institutions, including Colorado’s Laboratory of Atmospheric and Space Physics and the High Altitude Observatory. $500/week stipend and housing provided.
+Students work under the direction of scientists from one of a number of participating institutions that are part of the Boulder Solar Alliance.
+The program may move to a virtual format depending on status of public health situation. $500/week stipend plus housing/food stipend provided.

 SENS Research Foundation (SRF) Summer Scholars Program

 This program offers undergraduate students the opportunity to conduct biomedical research under the guidance of a scientific mentor.
-Paid positions are available at a number of research institutions including Harvard Stem Cell Institute, Sanford-Burnham Medical Research Institute, Stanford University and Wake Forest Institute for Regenerative Medicine.
+Paid positions are available at a number of research institutions including Buck Institute for Research on Aging, Harvard Medical School, Sanford Consortium for Regenerative Medicine, and SRF Research Center.
 Full descriptions of each research project can be found at the website link above.

 Summer Research Experience Program in Cancer Science – Roswell Park Cancer Institute